 These assignments are available in MyLab Bonus Projects are due at 11:59pm Eastern Time on the listed due date.
-Late submissions will not be accepted.
+Late submissions will not be accepted and extensions will not be granted for any reason.
 Grades for MyLab Bonus Projects may not be appealed.

-Students are responsible for setting their Student ID in MyLab IT as shown in our instructions (/help/mylab/student-id/).
+Students are responsible for setting their Student ID in MyLab IT as shown in our instructions (/nelp/mylab/student-id/).
 Students with incorrectly set Student IDs may not receive credit for MyLab Bonus Projects if the issue is not corrected by the MyLab Late Submission Deadline.